-industries are advised to take 48.039 Chemical Engineering IIJ in Year 3 and relevant options (additional Advanced Chemical Engineering Electives, Reservoir Engineering, Principles of Metal Extraction or Mineral Process Technology) together with the 48.040 Chemical Engineering Project in Year 4.
+Students wishing to pursue a career in the chemicals, petroleum, petrochemical, minerals utilization or metallurgical industries are advised to take 48.039 Chemical Engineering IIJ in Year 3 and 48.048 Advanced Chemical Engineering together with the 48.040 Chemical Engineering Project in Year 4.
 Part-time students should take these subjects at equivalent stages of the part-time degree.